-The CPA exam is an academy test that doesn’t really have that much real-world applicability.
-In other words, the longer you are out of college, the more difficult it will be to study and prepare for the exam.
-That and life tends to get busier after college, so you tend to have less time to study when you are working a full-time job.
+The Certified Public Accountant exam is an academy test that doesn’t really have that much real-world applicability.
+In other words, the longer you are out of college, the more difficult it will be for you to perform adequate exam prep.
+Furthermore, life tends to get a lot busier after college, so you tend to have less study time when you are working a full-time job.

-If you are well into your career and still haven’t committed to the exam, don’t worry.
-There’s still time.
-Let’s go over a few scenarios and see when is the best time to take the CPA exam.
+If you are well into your career and still haven’t committed to the exam, don’t worry: there’s still plenty of CPA exam study time!
+Let’s go over a few exam review scenarios and see when is the best time to take the CPA exam.